acmepjz/meandmyshadow/README.md

 Translating
 ===========

-We use the web-based translation system [Transifex](https://www.transifex.com/acmepjz/meandmyshadow/) to host MeAndMyShadow translation.
+We use the web-based translation system [Hosted Weblate](https://hosted.weblate.org/projects/me-and-my-shadow/) to host MeAndMyShadow translation.

 Meanwhile, you can also translate the game directly.
 See <http://meandmyshadow.sourceforge.net/wiki/index.php/Translating>